russell-j-boag/russell-j-boag.github.io/tutorial_joint_ddm_pmwg.md

 data frames (e.g., the list `data` containing data frames `data$task1`, `data$task2`, `data$task3`, etc.).
 The returned likelihood is then just the grand sum of each model’s individual summed likelihood.
-Functions for simulating out of the models are computed in the same manner as the single case and are returned as a list of data frames (one for each task/model) at the end of the function.
+Functions for simulating out of joint models are computed in the same manner as the single case and are returned as a list of data frames (one for each task/model) at the end of the function.

 #### The sampler